-39. Seeing that the heavy works on the Sutlej Bridge and in crossing the spills of the Indus in the Ghotki Division would certainly prevent the line being opened through to Sukkur for at least three years, there was no immediate need for pushing on the light works, extending over some 150 miles between the Sutlej River and Sukkur, which might readily be completed in a single season.
-Between Sukkur and Kotri on the other hand the only heavy work was the Laki cutting near Sehwan, and it appeared probable that with a full supply of funds this lower section might be completed within two years.
+Seeing that the heavy works on the Sutlej Bridge and in crossing the 39. spills of the Indus in the Ghotki Division Scheme for prosecuting the works resulting from visit of Director of State Railways. would certainly prevent the line being opened through to Sukkur for at least three years, there was no immediate need for pushing on the light works, extending over some 150 miles between the Sutlej River and Sukkur, which might readily be completed in a single season.
+Between Sukkur and Kotri on the other hand the only heavy work was the Laki cutting near Schwan, and it appeared probable that with a full supply of funds this lower section might be completed within two years.
 There was no prospect of obtaining such a supply of money as would permit of work being pushed along the whole line, and the obviously reasonable conclusion was to stop work altogether on the part of the line indicated on the section above Sukkur, and to spend more freely on the works south of that place, with a view to an early opening of the line from Kotri up to Sukkur.